tobyweston/blog/plan-blogMigration.prompt.md

 - **Categories:** Currently stored as space-separated strings; consider if array format would be better for indexing
 - **Backup Strategy:** Ensure git history preserves all post versions before bulk operations

+## Follup Options

+run a quick spot-check script that opens a random sample of built HTML files and validates presence of title/meta?
+(I can implement one)

+convert categories to arrays and update config.ts schema if you want typed categories?

+ migrate the Octopress posts if you point me to their location?

+archive or delete Octopress source